hxvry-ux/Hospital-Database/README.md

 ## 🧐 About <a name = "about"></a>

 Hello!
-My name is Henry Ouellette, and I am an Information Science major at SUNY Oswego.
-This repository will feature the files needed to create a relational database for a class called ISC329.
-I am working with my good friend Lou Estevez on this project.
+My name is Henry Ouellette, and I am joined by Lou Estevez for this project.
+What is this project?
+It's a database implementation for a class we take together.
+You'll find everything here that we used to make this database work.

 ## 🏁 Getting Started <a name = "getting_started"></a>